Ngā ratonga Kapua

 Recommendations

-Information and records outsourced to a cloud environment should remain the legal and intellectual property of the organisation.
+Information and records outsourced to a cloud environment must remain the legal and intellectual property of your organisation.

 Key questions